3 lb Bundle: Dark

 Roasting Notes:

 Sumatra’s smallholder coffee is a complicated process.
 Notably, processing is typically not overseen by a single individual or team; instead, coffee moves task by task through different parties before reaching its final, fully-dried, state.
-Coffee farms in Aceh Tengah average 0.5-2 hectares each.
-Every village with cooperative members has a collector (or more) who receives fresh-picked cherry for washed processing each day.
-Once a batch of coffee has been depulped, fermented overnight, washed clean, and then sun-dried to the touch, each collector then delivers the batch to the cooperative’s central mill.
+Coffee farms tend to average 0.5-2 hectares each.
+Every coffee village has a collector (or more) who receives fresh-picked cherry, or humid parchment, for processing each day.
+Once a batch of coffee has been depulped, fermented overnight, washed clean, and then quickly sun-dried to the touch, each collector then delivers the batch to a central miller.
 It is at the mill where the coffee is mechanically hulled of its parchment, leaving behind just the soft, high-moisture coffee bean (thus earning the term “wet-hulled”), all of which is spread out on large patios to continue drying.
-Each handoff is orchestrated by the cooperative, and the members’ coffee is traced throughout each step of the chain.

 Additional information